Frequently Asked Questions

 - All campers age 4 & 5, regardless of swim level, are required to wear a Personal Flotation Device (PFD).
 PFDs are available for older children if needed

-- All camp staff are required to be in the pool and actively engaged with their campers
+- All camp staff are required to be in the pool and actively engaged within an arms length of their campers

 - Camp leadership staff are in the pool and available to support camp staff where needed